ruuda/hoff/doc/installing.md

 ## Setting up the user

+The systemd service file included runs Hoff as the `hoff` user, that we need to create first:

+    $ sudo useradd --system --user-group hoff

-The application needs a key pair to connect to GitHub:
+The application needs a key pair to connect to GitHub.
+Because the `hoff` system user has no home directory, we will put it in `/etc/hoff` instead.

     $ sudo mkdir /etc/hoff
+    $ sudo chown hoff:hoff /etc/hoff
-    $ sudo ssh-keygen -t ed25519 -f /etc/hoff/id_ed25519
+    $ sudo --user hoff ssh-keygen -t ed25519 -f /etc/hoff/id_ed25519

 Leave the passphrase empty to allow the key to be used without human interaction.
-Next, we need to pre-populate the know hosts file that Hoff tells Git to use when connecting to a server.

-    $ sudo ssh -o UserKnownHostsFile=/etc/hoff/known_hosts github.com

-[Validate the fingerprints][fingerprints] and then accept the unknown host prompt.
+To tell SSH where the key is, we also create an SSH config file:

+    $ echo "IdentityFile /etc/hoff/id_ed25519" | sudo tee --append /etc/hoff/ssh_config
+    $ echo "CheckHostIP no"                    | sudo tee --append /etc/hoff/ssh_config

+Here we also set `CheckHostIP no`, so SSH does not emit a warning when the IP address of a host changes.
+Hoff ships with an `/etc/ssh/ssh_known_hosts` file that contains GitHub's public key in the filesystem image, so there is no need to accept any [fingerprints][fingerprints].
+Because the `ssh_known_hosts` file is readonly, we can *only* connect to GitHub, and only if the public key that we baked into the image has not changed.

 Finally, we need a GitHub account that will be used for fetching and pushing.
 I recommend creating a separate account for this purpose.
 On GitHub, add the public key to the new account.
-(Paste the output of `sudo cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.)
+Paste the output of `sudo cat /etc/hoff/id_ed25519.pub` into the key field under “SSH and GPG keys”.

 ## Adding a repository